symfony/symfony-docs/best_practices/business-logic.rst

 The Symfony source code follows the `PSR-1`_ and `PSR-2`_ coding standards that were defined by the PHP community.
-You can learn more about :doc:`/contributing/code/standards` and even use the `PHP-CS-Fixer`_, which is a command-line utility that can fix the coding standards of an entire codebase in a matter of seconds.
+You can learn more about :doc:`the Symfony Coding standards </contributing/code/standards>` and even use the `PHP-CS-Fixer`_, which is a command-line utility that can fix the coding standards of an entire codebase in a matter of seconds.

 .. _`full definition`: http://en.wikipedia.org/wiki/Business_logic
 .. _`Doctrine project`: http://www.doctrine-project.org/